Here are the major retailers that are permanently closing the most stores in 2020, starting with the biggest announcements.

 Macy's has made the shocking announcement that one fifth of its iconic department stores will be gone within three years.

-CEO Jeff Gennette says the company will close 125 stores in struggling malls that customers are abandoning.
+CEO Jeff Gennette says Macy's will close 125 stores in struggling malls that customers are abandoning.
 The number includes 28 stores already being closed as part of Macy's usual downsizing following the holiday shopping season.

 “We will focus our resources on the healthy parts of our business, directly address the unhealthy parts of the business and explore new revenue streams," Gennette said, in a news release.